Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment

-\textbf{Training and prediction protocol.} The proposed framework is evaluated under three settings.
-When MOS labels are available, the model is first pre-trained on the synthetic degraded dataset constructed from Waterloo and then fine-tuned on the target IQA dataset using paired reference and distorted images.
+The proposed framework is evaluated under three settings.
+When MOS labels are available, the model is first pretrained on the synthetic degraded dataset constructed from Waterloo and then fine-tuned on the target IQA dataset using paired reference and distorted images.
 This fine-tuning stage does not use MOS labels.
 Afterward, a two-layer MLP regression head is trained with MOS labels to map the learned content-modulated degradation feature \(\dot{D}\) to quality scores.

-When MOS labels are unavailable on standard IQA benchmarks, the model is only pre-trained on the Waterloo-based synthetic degraded dataset.
-The trained encoder and causal layer are frozen, and \(\dot{D}\) is extracted from each evaluation sample.
-UMAP, implemented with the \texttt{umap-learn} package, is then used to project the high-dimensional features onto a one-dimensional quality coordinate for relative quality prediction.
+When MOS labels are unavailable on standard IQA benchmarks, the model is only pretrained on the Waterloo-based synthetic degraded dataset.
+The trained encoder and VMM are then frozen, and the content-influenced degradation representation \(\dot{D}\) is extracted from each evaluation sample.
+A dimensionality reduction method is further applied to project the high-dimensional features onto a one-dimensional quality coordinate, which is used as the relative quality score.

-For domain-specific datasets, the model is pre-trained on the corresponding domain-specific synthetic degraded dataset without using MOS labels, and quality scores are predicted using the same UMAP-based projection.
-The key UMAP parameters \(n_{\text{neighbors}}\) and \(\text{min\_dist}\) are set to their default values of 15 and 0.1, respectively.50
+For domain-specific datasets, the model is pretrained on the corresponding domain-specific synthetic degraded dataset without using MOS labels.
+The trained encoder and VMM are then frozen, and quality scores are predicted from the extracted \(\dot{D}\) using the same dimensionality-reduction-based prediction strategy.